WCB Service Updates

 Instead, COVID-19 related claims costs will be spread over the general collective liability, and be absorbed by the employer base as a whole.
 The change is not expected to impact the average rate.
 Learn more.

-Yes, premiums for the time period of the deferral should be paid by the end of October, if possible.
-If you are unable to pay the full amount, please contact us to make appropriate arrangements.
+Yes, premiums for the time period of the deferral should have been paid by the end of October.
+If you would like to discuss payment arrangements, or if you have significantly changed your operations, please contact us.

 Employers can report payroll through TeleReply with CRA, through MyAccount, or by phone at 1-800-870-3331.